 New Hampshire Housing Finance Authority (NHHFA) compiles a housing purchase price database annually for new and existing homes, condominium, and non-condominium sales.
 Summarized results from 2020 for all counties in the state are presented in Table B-4 of the Appendix.
-In addition, individual community results for REDC regions and counties covering the 12-month period from January 2020 to December 2020 are presented in Table B-5.
+In addition, individual community results for the REDC CEDS region and counties covering the 12-month period from January 2020 to December 2020 are presented in Table B-5.

-Based on the sales data across New Hampshire for 2020, the average sale price of a home (new or existing) increased when compared with 2019 values by \$32,333 (a 12% increase).
+Based on the sales data across New Hampshire for 2020, the average sale price of a home (new or existing) increased by \$32,333 when compared with 2019 values (a 12% increase).
 Between 2015 and 2020, the average sale price of a home (new or existing) increased by \$81,333 (a 37% increase).
 Generally, sale prices were up across the state in 2020, with an increase in the average price for every county.